Novel constraints on fifth forces and ultralight dark sector with asteroidal data: Methods

-We are condensing the impact of the fifth force into the induced orbital precession.
-A fully-fledged analysis entails \textit{a)} computing the fifth-force impact on the asteroid trajectory via an appropriate integrator, accounting for perturbations from all nearby objects, and \textit{b)} using raw astrometric measurements of the asteroid's trajectory to constrain the fifth force.
-As this is the first time a study of this type is being performed, our aim is simply to estimate the fifth-force sensitivity reach, to lay the foundations for future analyses.
+We specialize to asteroids as the celestial objects of interest.
+Our goal is to estimate the sensitivity reach for the coupling strength and mediator mass of a Yukawa-type fifth force, using the induced orbital precession.
+To this end, we focus on nine asteroids with precise radar and optical trajectory determinations, studied in detail in Ref.~\cite{Verma:2017ywb}.
+These are NEOs with semi-major axes $a \in [0.64,1.08]\,{\rm au}$ and eccentricities $\mathsf{e} \in [0.48 - 0.90]$.
+We are only interested in the impact of the fifth force field on the induced orbital precession.
+A fully-fledged analysis entails \textit{a)} computing the fifth force impact on the asteroid trajectory via an appropriate integrator, accounting for perturbations from all nearby objects, and \textit{b)} using raw astrometric measurements of the asteroid's trajectory to constrain the fifth force.
+As this is the beginning attempt to perform this type of analysis, our aim is simply to estimate the fifth force sensitivity reach, while providing a proof-of-principle for the feasibility of such a study and laying the foundations for future detailed analyses.

-Various effects contribute to asteroid orbital precession, two contributors being GR effects and solar oblateness~\cite{Verma:2017ywb}.
-These two effects contribute to the perihelion precession as measured from a fixed reference direction per orbital period, for an orbit of semi-major axis $a$, eccentricity $\mathsf{e}$, and inclination $i_{\rm eq}$, as~\cite{Iorio:2008bx}:
+Various effects contribute to asteroid orbital precession.
+Perturbations from planetary motions source the largest contributions to the orbital precession of a body, see e.g.\ Refs.~\cite{2005AmJPh..73..730S, 2012ApJ...757..105K}.
+Two additional contributors are GR effects and solar oblateness~\cite{Verma:2017ywb}.
+These two effects contribute to the perihelion precession as measured from a fixed reference direction per orbital period, for an orbit whose inclination angle with respect to the solar equator is $i_{\rm eq}$, as~\cite{Iorio:2008bx}: